TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - implemented fully the synchronization with the database for profile -done -made it so only students with is_admin=true can access the admin panel -done
     - make and synchronize images to students -done
+    - polish signups and logins inputs (better conditions to control the coherence of data put inside of the db) -done

 =======================================================================================